TAMULib/ProjectManagementUI/README.md

 For a quick and easy deployment using `docker-compose` consider using the [Project Management App][app-repo].

-For _advanced use cases_, or when `docker-compose` is unavailable, the UI may be either started using `docker` directrly or even manually started.
+For _advanced use cases_, or when `docker-compose` is unavailable, the UI may be either started using `docker` directly or even manually started.
 This process is further described in the [Deployment Guide][deployment-guide].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>